Leandro Basílio Rodrigues: Arrest, trial and imprisonment

 Shortly after de Souza's murder, Rodrigues was arrested and charged with the four known murders attributed to the Guarulhos Maniac.
 During interrogations with police chief Jackson Cesar Batista, Rodrigues allegedly made a sudden confession to the August 2006 rape-murder of 22-year-old Vanessa Batista de Freitas, who was killed on Jardim Cristian Alice after returning home from a religious sermon.
 In his confession, he claimed to have stolen her cellphone and placed her white veil over her face before fleeing, later selling the phone to buy crack cocaine.

 This revelation proved to be controversial, as three men had already been detained on suspicion of committing this murder: Batista's 24-year-old ex-partner, Renato Correia de Brito; as well as his two friends 28-year-old William César de Brito Silva and 25-year-old Wagner Conceição da Silva.
 The three men had proclaimed their innocence since their arrests, alleging that they had been tortured into confessing by police officers.
 As a result of Rodrigues' confession, they were temporarily released until the investigators could determine whether their claims of police brutality could be substantiated.
 The date for their jury trial was set for November 19, but during that time, Rodrigues recanted his confession, also claiming to have been tortured into confessing.
 As a result, the trio were convicted in a controversial 4-to-3 decision in favor of their guilt, and given sentences ranging from 24 to 9 years imprisonment, in addition to being required to give monetary reparations to the victim's children until they became adults.

 It was later decided that Rodrigues would also face a jury trial for the four murders.
 He was first put on trial solely for the murder of Cabral, as an additional rape charge was added after the initial indictment.
 Around the same time, Teixeira's killing was forensically linked to the other cases.
 He was subsequently found guilty and sentenced to 25 years imprisonment.

 Three years later, Rodrigues was brought to trial for the remaining murders, which he denied committing.
 Despite his refusals, he was found guilty and sentenced to a total of 111 years in prison without a chance of parole, and thereafter imprisoned at CDP Sorocaba.

 Possible additional victims

-In the period between his initial detention and final sentencing, Rodrigues confessed to a total of 50 murders committed over several years and included both female and male victims, the latter of which were killed out of personal distrust or get rid of criminal accomplices.
-This claim remains unsubstantiated to this very day, but it is known that at one point he had been investigated for 17 total murders, some of which were committed in São Paulo, Belo Horizonte and Rio de Janeiro.
+In the period between his initial detention and final sentencing, Rodrigues confessed to a total of 50 murders committed over several years and included both female and male victims, the latter of which were killed out of personal distrust or to get rid of criminal accomplices.
+This claim remains unsubstantiated, but it is known that at one point he had been investigated for 17 total murders, some of which were committed in São Paulo, Belo Horizonte and Rio de Janeiro.
 The Public Prosecutor's Office later narrowed down the count down a further four killings which they believe Rodrigues might've been responsible for.